AlacrisIO/alacrity/docs/paper.md

 Presently, our Ethereum backend generates Solidity code rather than bytecode directly.
-Given that we use such a restricted form of Solidity, we intend to generate Ethereum and take over optimization of the code directly, using the extra information only our compiler has access to.
+Given that we use such a restricted form of Solidity, we intend to generate EVM bytecode and take over optimization of the code directly, using the extra information only our compiler has access to.